top of page

 Additional Resources

-What is Dementia?
-Understanding Causes, Symptoms, Diagnosis and Treatment
+Understanding Dementia: Symptoms, Causes, Types and Treatment

 Alzheimer Support - Alzheimer Support is a free service that assists Clark County families who have loved ones with Alzheimer's disease or dementia.